Moving To Europe From The US: What Americans Need To Know

 - Permanent Residency: Allows long-term residents to stay indefinitely.

-Each type of golden visa or permit has specific requirements, which may include proof of funds, background checks, health care insurance, and more.
 The various golden visas and visa application processes and timelines vary by country, so it’s essential to research the specific requirements of a golden visa for your chosen destination.

-Submitting the visa application
+Submitting the Visa Application

 To apply for a visa or a permanent residency or permit, follow these general steps: